fragcolor-xyz/shards/docs/details/shards/General/DropFront.md

 `Drop` drops (removes) the first element of the sequence variable that has been passed to in the `:Name` parameter.

-This shard works only on sequences and does not take any input.
-Its output is the original sequence passed to it via the `:Name` parameter.
+This shard works only on sequences and input/output fields are not applicable for it.

 !!! note "See also"
     - [`Drop`](../Drop)